-The scholars pursue their own research while providing intellectual leadership by advising and collaborating with our economists on an ongoing basis.
+The scholars pursue their own research while providing intellectual leadership by advising and collaborating with our economists.
 They present their own work at Research Group seminars and attend presentations by others.
-Resident scholars also work closely with the director of research and have the opportunity to contribute to the Bank's main policymaking discussions on such topics as monetary policy and macroeconomics, international economics, banking supervision and regulation, capital markets, financial stability, and applied microeconomics with an emphasis on regional and national issues.
+Resident scholars also work closely with the director of research and have the opportunity to contribute to the Bank's main policymaking discussions on such topics as monetary policy and macroeconomics, international economics, banking regulation, capital markets, financial stability, and applied microeconomics.